 Cultivation: If seeds are not easy to obtain, the cultivation of the plant is quite easy.
 High pots are recommended (plants have robust and deep roots ), a temperature above 5 ° C and a sun exposure.

-Curiosity: Ferobergia is not really a genre, but the hybrid of two other cactaceae: Ferocactus and Leuchtenbergia.
+Curiosity: Ferobergia is not really a genus of its own, but a hybrid of two other cacti: Ferocactus and Leuchtenbergia.
 The name is a mixture of the plants used as a parent to obtain Ferobergia seeds.

 FEREBORGIA KEY FEATURES